 9. BCAAs

-Studies show that BCAAs can increase muscle mass or recede muscle loss compared to placebo.
-It is said that this supplement is only likely to work if you're taking an inadequate protein diet.
+BCAAs can increase muscle mass or recede muscle loss compared to placebo.
+This supplement is said to be only likely to work if you're taking an inadequate protein diet.
 It increases the rebuilding, repairing, and synthesizing of new muscle tissues, fueling the muscles.

 10. HMB

 HMB is short for Beta-hydroxy beta-methyl butyrate.
-This molecule is naturally produced by the body when it breaks down the amino acid leucine required for muscle repair and synthesis.
+The body naturally produces this molecule when it breaks down the amino acid leucine required for muscle repair and synthesis.
 It is vital for decreasing the breaking down of muscle proteins.

-Several studies have shown that untrained individuals who took 3-6 grams of HMB per day regained the lean body mass.
-If you are a beginner who is getting started with exercise and wants to increase the intensity, this supplement can prove critical in your performance.
+Several studies have shown that untrained individuals taking 3-6 grams of HMB daily regained the lean body mass.
+If you are a beginner getting started with exercise and want to increase the intensity, this supplement can prove critical in your performance.

 Final Words